GlobeProgger/globeprogger.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+## Hi and welcome to my portfolio

->By day I'm a product security architect, overseeing multiple desktop and cloud projects, in a regulated medical environment.
+>By day I'm a software and product security architect in the regulated medical environment.
 >
->By night I love dive into the worl of web3 and crypto.
+>By night I love dive into the world of blockchains, cryptocurrencies  and web3.0.

 My background is in software development, predominantly Windows desktop applications based on the .net frameworks.
-I then transitioned into web development and quickly got into cloud computing platforms, here focusing particularly on MS Azure.
-From there I specialized in software architecture and took on a global software architect role.
+I then transitioned into web development and quickly got into cloud computing platforms, here focusing specifically on Microsoft Azure.
+From there I focused on software architecture and later took on a global software architect role.

-My responsibilities here included amongst others
+My responsibilities here included amongst others:

-- Designing and implementing an IoT architecture spanning multiple business models and application
+- Designed and implemented a modern IoT architecture spanning multiple business models and applications including
-- Designing and implementing a vulnerability management program and
+- Developed  a vulnerability management program
-- Overseeing multiple products in regards of architecture and security
+- Overseeing a portfolio of products in regards of architecture and security
 - Product security across a global set of software products

-My activities in the web3 crypto area include
+My crypto & blockchain activities include:

 - Contributions to major open-source blockchain projects
-- Investigating smart contract platforms incl. cosmos ecosystem, polygon, avalanche and binance smart chain
+- Exploring smart contract platforms incl. cosmos ecosystem, polygon & avalanche
 - Dabbling with smart contracts, mainly CosmWasm and Solidity
-- Investigations into general Blockchain technology, cryptocurrencies, consensus algorithms, FinTec and decentralization
+- Investigating general Blockchain technology, cryptocurrencies, consensus algorithms, FinTec and decentralization
-- Dabbling in DeFi, NFTs and PoS
+- Experimenting with DeFi, NFTs, PoS and governance

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->